For back pain relief, is it better to sit on an ergonomic office chair or a fitness ball?

 Answer From Edward R. Laskowski, M.D.

 If long periods seated at a desk are giving you a sore back, your office chair may need adjusting to give you better back support — or you may even need a new chair designed to reduce back pain.
 Sitting on a fitness ball for office work is not recommended.

 To stay upright on a fitness ball, you have to make constant, small adjustments in muscle tension and weight distribution.
 This effort helps you achieve the benefits of core-strengthening exercises performed with a fitness ball.
-Prolonged balancing on a fitness ball, however, may lead to increased fatigue and discomfort in your back.
+Prolonged balancing on a fitness ball during a full day of work, however, may lead to increased fatigue and discomfort in your back.

 - Kingma I, et al. Static and dynamic postural loadings during computer work in females: Sitting on an office chair versus sitting on an exercise ball.
 Human Factors.
 2009;40:199.

 - McGill SM, et al. Sitting on a chair or an exercise ball: Various perspectives to guide decision making.
 Clinical Biomechanics.
 2006;21:353.

 - U.S. Army Public Health Service.
 Frequently asked questions: Ergonomics. http://phc.amedd.army.mil/topics/workplacehealth/ergo/Pages/FAQ.aspx.
 Accessed Aug.
 20, 2015.

 - Laskowski ER (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Aug.
 20, 2015.